 But software is only part of a CFD solution.
 Human resources and hardware are also in the equation of cost.
 In most organizations, these two usually cost more, especially the staff cost.

 The argument some may have is that this cost is common no matter proprietary or open source solution is adopted.
 The difference is that the human cost is always more expensive for open source solutions because of the requirement of additional skill sets.

-To benefit from open source solutions, using the software is not sufficient; the user also need know how to modify the code and compile it.
-And most of time, this happens on Linux, although it is possible on Windows.
+To benefit from open source solutions, using the software is not sufficient; the user also needs to know how to modify the code and compile it.
+And most of the time, this happens on Linux, although it is possible on Windows.

-If you are looking for an “experienced” (sometimes just self-claimed) analyst for proprietary CFD solutions, you have a lot options.
-But for open source CFD solutions, you probably have to pray unless you have broad connections in this almost isolated circle.
+If you are looking for an “experienced” (sometimes just self-claimed) analyst for proprietary CFD solutions, you have a lot of options.
+But for open source CFD solutions, you probably have to pray unless you have extensive connections in this almost isolated circle.

 So, the cost associated with open source CFD is not always cheaper.
 The extra time needed to recruit and to train eligible engineer is not marginal.
 Most time, this cost is significant.

-If saving licensing cost is the primary reason of choosing open source CFD solutions, your choice is wrong.
+If saving licensing cost is the primary reason for choosing open source CFD solutions, your choice is wrong.